Solnice: Sights

 The main landmark of Solnice is the Church of the Beheading of Saint John the Baptist.
 It was built in the early Baroque style in 1681–1686, modified into its present pseudo-style form in 1869–1870.

-The architectural landmark of the town square is the town hall.
+An architectural landmark of the town square is the town hall.
 It was built in the Empire style in the first half of the 19th century.

 A cultural monument is the former Renaissance fortress, built in 1560–1565.
 Today, the building serves as a hostel.